Going From Sitecore to WordPress? Here’s How to Evaluate the Various Aspects of Your Transition

 • And more.

 Guess what?
-WordPress integrates well with Microsoft Dynamics 365.
+WordPress integrates easily with Microsoft Dynamics 365.
 You can either use a plugin like Dynamics 365 Integration or use Zapier to automatically send info between Microsoft Dynamics 365 CRM and WordPress in a matter of minutes and without a single line of code.

 Long story short, you’re likely using a few third-party Sitecore integrations (aka Connectors) that deliver specific out-of-the-box functionalities.